Yankees vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Yankees Betting Records & Stats

-- The Yankees have an implied victory probability of 52.4% according to the moneyline set for this matchup.
+- Based on this matchup's moneyline, the Yankees have an implied win probability of 53.5%.

-- New York and its opponents have gone over the total this season in 34 of its 81 opportunities.
+- New York has combined with opponents to hit the over on the total 35 times this season for a 35-43-4 record against the over/under.

-- The Yankees are 6-5-0 against the spread in their 11 games with a line set by sportsbooks this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!